bubbafat/bubbafat.github.io/_posts/2022-03-09-travel-note-carnival-magic-february-2022.md

 - We paid for the multi-day Thalassotherapy package and were up in the pool and steam rooms daily.
 You need to use it almost daily to make it worthwhile.
 - I'm not a touchy-feely guy so I was a little hesitant to get my first massage (we went with a couples package).
 So I probably surprised my wife when I immediately bought a second for a few nights later.
 - The movies on the lido deck at night are awesome and very few people come to them.
 Great way to chill out.
 - The Steakhouse was good but if you are only going to splurge on one meal, get the Chef's Table.
 It was amazing.
-It sells out quickly so buy it ahead of time.
+It sells out quickly so make your reservations before boarding.
 You will find out what night your reservation is for when you board (it took a few days for us to find out - they can let you know at the front desk).
 - The Italian restaurant was disappointing.
-It's free for lunch which would have been fine but we were not thrilled with paying extra for dinner.
+It's free for lunch, though, which would have been fine but we were not thrilled with paying extra for the dinner we received.
 - The Hub App is improving but still has a lot of issues.
 Chat messages could take hours to arrive and it sometimes did not have our reservations listed.
 But it was great for pulling up maps or seeing what was happening.
 - We did not use ship wifi but many people we talked to were and there were some complaints about reliability and performance.
 If you are planning to work on the ship be prepared for that.
-- Our T-Mobile plan provided us at least 2G connectivity at each stop which was enough to check in but not enough to upload a lot of photos.
+- Our T-Mobile plan provided us at least 2G connectivity at each port.
+This was enough to check in but not enough to upload photos.
 I'm not sure it mattered but I disabled all services that automatically uploaded photos and turned off background data for most applications.

 <h3>Things to Pack</h3>